 — Sermon #55 “On the Trinity.”

 Of course, we know that he cared a great deal about “right opinions.”
 He insisted upon orthodox belief.
 He insisted upon following the Bible — and being a “Bible Christian.”
 He defended the orthodox beliefs of the Church.
-Certainly (as many have claimed), Wesley would be appalled to see the way classical liberalism made inroads into the Methodist Church — until finally it became ascendant.
+Certainly (as many have claimed), Wesley would have been appalled to see (long ago) the way classical liberalism made inroads into the Methodist Church — until finally it became ascendant.
 But, his point was this: comparatively speaking right opinions matter very little.
 Without holiness no one will see the Lord (see Hebrews 12:14).
 Thus, holiness is the central issue.
 The central issue is how we live not what we think.

 This was also the original purpose of the small groups in the early Methodist revival.
 They were accountability groups — where members checked in with one another about their spiritual lives.
-They were recovery groups — we might say they were sin-recovery groups.
+They were like recovery groups — we might say they were sin-recovery groups.

 I realize that what I call “the Wesleyan tradition” is not the only segment of the Christian tradition that raises these issues.
 It is the segment of the Church that raised the issues for me.
 And, this emphasis on practical, lived-out Christianity may be the explanation why the Methodist tradition is so comparability weak in the area of systematic theology.
 In Protestantism, the great theologies have emerged from the Reformed and Lutheran traditions.
 While the Methodists have produced great systematic theologians like Richard Watson, John Miley, William Burt Pope, their ranks are small.
 Their works have often been overlooked — and not especially honored by many Methodists themselves.